n8behavior/flairaform/README.md

 ## Overview

+_NOTE: This is still a WIP.
+Stay tuned..._

 This project is an exploration of using [Terraform](https://www.terraform.io/) to manage a smart home.

 To start we will control the [Flair Smart Vent System](https://flair.co/) which is comprised of several (_~50 in my case_) IoT devices such as